-The GDC 2025 is organized by the GDN in partnership with the Fondation pour les Études et Recherches sur le Développement International (FERDI) and the Center for Studies and Research on International Development (CERDI) as part of their collaboration within the Clermont-Ferrand International Development Hub (PCDI).
+The GDC 2025 is organised by the GDN in partnership with the Fondation pour les Études et Recherches sur le Développement International (FERDI) and the Center for Studies and Research on International Development (CERDI) as part of their collaboration within the Clermont-Ferrand International Development Hub (PCDI).

 Moderator: